Meet My City Council

 The Napa City Council consists of five members, including one Mayor and four Councilmembers.
 The Mayor and each Councilmember are elected to four-year terms.
 The Vice Mayor is appointed annually by the Mayor and City Council pursuant to City Charter (Section 59A).

 In addition to appointing the City Manager, City Attorney, and City Clerk, the City Council is responsible for appointing members of City Commissions, Committees, and Boards.
-Policy Resolution 19 provides direction to the Council, staff, and the public in the procedures of the Council.
+Policy Resolution 19, R2016-6, provides the Norms of Operations and Rules of Order and Procedures for conducting City Council meetings.
 You may see how the City Council and City Staff are organized by viewing the organizational chart (PDF).

 On November 3, 2020, the City of Napa held its first district-based election for Councilmembers and an at-large Mayor.
 The offices of Councilmember in Districts 2 and 4 were on the ballot for consideration by the voters on November 3, 2020.
 In 2022, the offices of Councilmember in Districts 1 and 3 will be on the ballot for consideration.